spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-tab.md

 helm repo update
 helm install <my-release-name> spot/ocean-vpa
 ```
+*  Kubernetes 1.33 and above if you want Ocean to apply automatic recommendations without having to restart pods.

 >**Note**: To turn on automatic right-sizing, contact your [support](https://spot.io/support/) team via email or chat.

 ##  How It Works